FuelLabs/fuel-specs/src/protocol/tx-validity.md

 ### Fees

 The cost incurred by a transaction can be calculated by:

 ```py
 cost(tx) = gas_to_fee(gas_cost(tx) - unspentGas, tx.gasPrice)
 ```

-where
+where:

 - `gas_cost(tx)` is the final cost of the transaction in gas, including gas fees incurred from:
   - The number of bytes comprising the transaction